Awni00/abstract_transformer/iclr/rC4d.md

 Thank you for your review.
-We will address each point raised in turn.
+We aim to address each point raised in detail.

-Below is a summary of our responses:
+Below, we provide a summary of our responses:

 - Concern: relational attention is very similar graph attention networks (GAT).
-    - Response: This is inaccurate.
-Relational attention is a distinct mechanism.
+    - Response: This characterization is inaccurate, relational attention is a distinct mechanism.
 We provide a detailed explanation of the differences below.
 - Concern: experiments are performed on a small set of simpler tasks.
     - Response: We respectfully disagree.
 While our experiments include synthetic benchmarks to enable controlled evaluations with respect to previously-studied relational tasks, they also include complex real-world tasks such as image recognition and language modeling.
 Our experiments span a diverse range of task paradigms (sequence classification, sequence-to-sequence, autoregressive next-token prediction), data modalities (text and vision), and architectural variants (encoder-only, decoder-only, encoder-decoder, ViT-style).
 Our models go up to 1.3B parameters in size, and we include an analysis of scaling laws compared to standard Transformers.